ragul-kachiappan/personal-page/src/content/posts/mutable_default_args.md

 bar = [6, 6, 12]
 ```

-You would assume that the default [] empty list argument would be initialised at every function call.
+You would assume that the default [] empty list argument would be initialized at every function call.
 The reason is that default arguments in Python are evaluated once at function definition time, not each time the function is called.
 Mutable objects like lists and dictionaries, once created as defaults, will be shared across all calls to the same function that don’t provide an explicit value.
-This behaviour is well documented in sources like ["Effective Python"](https://effectivepython.com/) by Brett Slakin and [The Hitchhiker's Guide to Python](https://docs.python-guide.org/writing/gotchas/)
+This behavior is well documented in sources like ["Effective Python"](https://effectivepython.com/) by Brett Slakin and [The Hitchhiker's Guide to Python](https://docs.python-guide.org/writing/gotchas/)

+---

 ## Exploiting the behaviour: A hack for state retention

-While using mutable defaults is widely recognized as an anti-pattern for everyday programming, I started exploring on whether this persistent state can be used to temporarily collect something on between repeated calls to the same function.
+While using mutable defaults is widely recognized as an anti-pattern for everyday programming, I started exploring whether this persistent state can be used to temporarily collect something on between repeated calls to the same function.

 For instance, I once needed to log info from a series of API calls in a Chatbot that uses OpenAI API.
 Each query to Chatbot would make multiple LLM API calls to arrive at an answer.
-I needed to save those logs to database but saving to DB after each API call would introduce unnecessary DB writes.
+I needed to save those logs to the database, but saving to DB after each API call would introduce unnecessary DB writes.
 I wanted to accumulate logs in a temporary "bucket" and write them to DB once the session is complete.

 Here’s an example that uses a mutable default to accumulate log entries:

 ```python
 from dataclasses import dataclass

 @dataclass
 class APICallLog:
     message: str
     timestamp: float

 def call_logger(
     log: APICallLog | None = None,